Rain Boots and Tulips Spring Wreath

 • Burlap Ribbon

 First, get out your cutting machine!
-You’re going to want to open up Design Space or whichever application you use to design and find a rain boot image and a tulip image.
+You’re going to want to open up whichever application you use to design and find a rain boot image and a tulip image.

 If you are using Design space, I used image #MD6FE71 for the tulip and for the rain boot image I found an SVG file through Etsy.
 Uploading SVG files from other sources onto Cricut Design Space is a simple downloading process and gives you more options to get creative!